Logo

 Best for: Highly complex and custom automations that cannot be built with Flow.

-Apex Triggers are small pieces of code written in Salesforce’s Apex programming language.
+Apex Triggers are small pieces of code written in Salesforce’s Apex programming.

 They give you complete control over automation at a very technical level.